dmicha16/awsp_ros/README.md

 - [ros_sensor_filter_kit](https://github.com/dmicha16/ros_sensor_filter_kit)

 ## Getting Started
 This guide assumes that you have already install the `catkin` environment for `ROS Kinetic`.
-Else, follow [this installation guide](http://wiki.ros.org/catkin#Installing_catkin)
+Else, follow [this installation guide](http://wiki.ros.org/catkin#Installing_catkin).

-You'll have to initialize a workspace:
+You'll have to initialize a workspace, you can choose to do it manually:
 ```shell
 source /opt/ros/kinetic/setup.bash
 mkdir -p ~/<catkin_ws_name>/src